Are you thinking about getting your real estate license?

 In NSW, you’ll need to meet specific eligibility criteria, including being fit and proper to hold a license.
 You must have:

-- Paid the relevant contribution to the Property Services Compensation Fund
+- Have paid the relevant contribution to the Property Services Compensation Fund

-- Completed the real estate agent license course, CPP40307 Certificate IV in Property Services
+- Have completed the real estate agent license course, CPP40307 Certificate IV in Property Services

-- Your principal place of work in NSW or within 50km of the NSW border
+- Base your principal place of work in NSW or within 50km of the NSW border

 The good news is, you can complete the course online or on-campus and choose either full-time or part-time.
 Check out these institutions for more information: